andreweinkoetz/express-oauth2-skeleton/README.md

 ## Usage of OAuth2

-We use OAuth2 specs to authenticate our Alexa Skill with users from our express backend.
+We use OAuth2 specs to authenticate our frontend and even third party services (e.g. a Alexa skill) with users from our express backend.
 Also, our React frontend also uses OAuth2 to login users.
 OAuth is quite a topic, so below you can find useful information to get started with the logic.

 ### Obtaining new bearer token
 For obtaining a new bearer token only the `password` grant of the [RFC6749](https://tools.ietf.org/html/rfc6749) is implemented.
 To obtain a new, valid token you have to provide the following information: